MathiasEskildsen/ONT-AmpSeq/README.md

 [![GitHub actions status](https://github.com/MathiasEskildsen/ONT-AmpSeq/workflows/Tests/badge.svg?branch=main)](https://github.com/MathiasEskildsen/ONT-AmpSeq/actions?query=branch%3Amain+workflow%3ATests)

 ## Description
-This is a snakemake workflow, designed to generate OTU-tables from demultiplexed ONT amplicon data.
-The final outputs are designed to be compatible with R-packages [ampvis2](https://kasperskytte.github.io/ampvis2/index.html) and [phyloSeq](https://github.com/joey711/phyloseq) to visualize the microbial composition of the analyzed samples.
-The workflow expects the input files to be demultiplexed and basecalled prior to running the workflow.
-The workflow filters based on user-input in the config file `config/config.yaml` where it is possible to change filters in regards to amplicon length and quality, using [chopper](https://github.com/wdecoster/chopper).
-The read characteristics for each sample can be assesed using the shell-script script located at `scripts/nanoplot.sh`.
-More information regarding usage of the script can be found [here](#usage-of-stats-script).
+ONT-AmpSeq is a snakemake workflow, designed to generate OTU-tables from demultiplexed amplicon data.
+Developed using the following [snakemake template](https://github.com/cmc-aau/snakemake_project_template).
+The final product of the pipeline is OTU tables formatted to be directly compatiable with the R-packages [ampvis2](https://kasperskytte.github.io/ampvis2/index.html) and [phyloSeq](https://github.com/joey711/phyloseq), enabling further analysis and visualisation of the microbial composition of the processed samples.
+ONT-AmpSeq expects the input files to be demultiplexed and basecalled prior to running the workflow, using programs such as [dorado](https://github.com/nanoporetech/dorado).
+The workflow filters data based on user-defined thresholds, which are set in the configuration file `config/config.yaml`, which allows for changes to filter thresholds related to amplicon length and quality, using [chopper](https://github.com/wdecoster/chopper).
+The amplicon thresholds for each dataset can be assessed using the bash [statistics script](#usage-of-stats-script) located at `~/ONT-AmpSeq/workflow/scripts/nanoplot.sh`.
+An user guide for preliminary visualisation and analysis to estimate the user-defined thresholds can be found [here](#usage-of-stats-script).
-Biologically meaningful reads from each sample/barcode are clustered into OTU's using [Vsearch](https://github.com/torognes/vsearch) and denoised using [UNOISE3](https://doi.org/10.1093/bioinformatics/btv401) algorithm.
-OTU's from every sample/barcode are merged and polished using [Racon](https://github.com/isovic/racon).
-Taxonomy is infered to the OTU's by either [Vsearch](https://github.com/torognes/vsearch) using a curated SINTAX database (more information on databases [here](#databases)) or [blastn](https://blast.ncbi.nlm.nih.gov/doc/blast-help/) against a blastn formatted database.
+Then ONT-AmpSeq pipeline creates biologically meaningful consensus OTU's from each sample, by initially clustering the reads into OTU's using [Vsearch](https://github.com/torognes/vsearch) and denoised using the [UNOISE3](https://doi.org/10.1093/bioinformatics/btv401) algorithm.
+OTU's from every sample are then merged and polished using [Racon](https://github.com/isovic/racon) to minimise sequence errors.
+Taxonomy is annotated to the OTU's using either the [SINTAX](https://drive5.com/usearch/manual/sintax_algo.html) algorithm or the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) algorithm (more information on taxonomy and databases can be found [here](#databases)).
 NOTE:
-This is a workflow still being actively developed.
-The workflow was constructed using the following [snakemake template](https://github.com/cmc-aau/snakemake_project_template).
+This workflow is actively improved and supported, with new features continuously being implemented.

 ## Table of Contents
 - [Requirements](#requirements)